cenurv/event_queues/README.md

 # Event Queues #

 This library provides helpers in Elixir to create GenStage broadcast based event queues and handlers.

+This library is built to work on Elixir 1.4 or later.

 ## Installation ##